 How to Fix “http 500 error” EAC/OWA Exchange Server

-Check the below methods to troubleshoot “Error 500” and resolve this issue:
+Check the methods below to troubleshoot “Error 500” and resolve this issue:

 Method 1:

-A quick workaround, to fix this issue, remove the computer object from the restricted group.
+A quick workaround to fix this issue, remove the computer object from the restricted group.

 • Domain Admins